SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

    > for maximizing concurrency as multiple read-transactions can occur at
    > the same time.

+   > Under the manual mode, SQLite would also do something similar.

 3. Simultaneous Read and Write transactions

    Under the rollback journal mode, since a write-transaction would directly write